 How much does a PhD cost?

 In the first place, how much does a PhD cost?
 Here, the answer varies considerably by country.
-In the UK, being a self-funded PhD student can be an expensive undertaking, with an annual tuition bill of approximately £3,000 (about US$4,800) for domestic students and up to £16,000 ($25,500) for international students for the first three years.
+In the UK, being a self-funded PhD student can be an expensive undertaking, with an annual tuition bill of approximately £3,000 to £6,000 (about US$4,300-8,700) for domestic students and up to £18,000 ($26,000) for international students for the first three years.

 PhD funding from national research councils

-Furthermore, most universities provide substantial scholarships, studentships and other PhD funding opportunities.
+Most universities provide substantial scholarships, studentships and other PhD funding opportunities.
 These schemes typically cover the cost for a good proportion of the annual tuition fees, if not more.
-Universities often also provide some funds for doctoral students toward the costs for field trips and conference attendance.
+Universities often also provide some funding for doctoral students to cover the costs of field trips and conference attendance.

-A further means to fund a PhD is through PhD positions, sometimes also called PhD studentships or assistantships.
-These are essentially jobs tied to the PhD program, involving work in teaching or research or both.
-This is an ideal way to support one’s own research, be involved in a larger, often team-based, funded research project and gain work experience.
+A further means to fund a PhD is by obtaining a PhD position, sometimes also called PhD studentships or assistantships.
+These are essentially jobs tied to the PhD program, involving work in teaching, research or both.
+This is an ideal way to support your research, while being involved in a larger, often team-based, funded research project and gaining work experience.

 Living costs and opportunity costs

 Other costs to be considered when calculating PhD funding are living costs and opportunity costs.
-The former vary significantly by country and city.
-Studying in Paris (France) or Oslo (Norway) will likely incur a substantially higher annual cost than completing a PhD in Bangkok (Thailand).
+Living expenses will of course vary significantly by country and city.
+Studying in Paris (France) or Oslo (Norway) will likely incur a substantially higher annual cost than completing a PhD in Bangkok (Thailand), for example.

 In addition, opportunity costs can be high.
-Unlike the master’s degree, which takes at most two years full time, a PhD demands a markedly higher time investment – most programs require an absolute minimum of three years, and some require five to six, depending on the country.
+Unlike a master’s degree, which usually takes just one or two years full-time, a PhD demands a markedly higher time investment – most programs require an absolute minimum of three years, and some require five to six, depending on the country.

-This means that during that time, full-time employment is possible only if it is in relation to the PhD program itself.
-Some may opt to continue working and attempt to complete a PhD part-time – but this has proven to be exceptionally challenging for most; some studies suggest that drop-out rates for part-time PhDs are as high as 66%.
+During this time, full-time employment is possible only if it is in relation to the PhD program itself.
+Some may opt to continue working and attempt to complete a PhD part-time – but this has proven to be exceptionally challenging; some studies suggest that drop-out rates for part-time PhDs are as high as 66%.

-But while this might all sound daunting, there are considerable benefits and advantages to getting the prestigious degree.
-In other words: the prospects of PhD careers are good.
-While entry-level salaries may not be considerably higher in comparison to starting salaries for master’s graduates, the long-term prospects for faster career- and pay-scale advancements for PhDs are better.
+But while this might all sound daunting, there are considerable benefits and advantages to getting a PhD.
+In other words: the prospects for careers with a PhD are good.
+While entry-level salaries may not be considerably higher compared to those for master’s graduates, those with a PhD do have better long-term prospects for faster career- and pay-scale advancements.
 And a growing number of PhD students consider a post-doc life outside of academia.

 For all those aspiring doctoral students who aim to have a quick return on their investment, a word of caution: the benefits of a PhD are not to be had in the fast lane.
 The value of a PhD qualification is to be found in the long-term benefits it brings, financially, professionally and intellectually.
 It is a labor of love, and, as we know there is always some madness in love, but for those with realistic expectations and the discipline and tenacity to complete this highest of academic degrees, it is a tremendously rewarding experience, in more ways than one.